SergioGordillo/HeroesAppAngular/README.md

 :heart: Using Quicktype to generate interfaces. <br>
 :heart: Customized pipes. <br>
 :heart: How to do clean http requests.<br>
+:heart: Creation of a basic login system. <br>
+:heart: Use of CanActivate and CanLoad guards. <br>
 :open_mouth: Using JSON Server to work with a non-SQL DB directly from the frontend side. <br>
 :blue_heart: TypeScript. <br>
 :art: Angular Material.  <br>